robwatsongtr/luthor-lang/docs/luthor_project.md

 # Luthor Language — Project Context

 ## Overview
-Luthor is a custom interpreted programming language built in Python as a learning project.
+Luthor is a custom interpreted programming language initially built in Python as a learning project.

+Currently about 70-80 percent done as a rewrite in C++.

 The goal is to understand the core source-to-output pipeline: lexing, parsing, AST construction, and tree-walking interpretation.
 Keywords are themed after Lex Luthor, inspired by the fact that a core language component is called a *lexer*.

 AGENTS / LLM : DO NOT GIVE CODE, JUST GUIDANCE LIKE A TEACHER.